HomeGalapagosGalaxy Diver III, Galapagos

 Cabin Types

-Accommodation is arranged across Matrimonial Cabin, Twin Cabin, and Triple, Twin, or Matrimonial Cabin categories located on the upper, main, and lower decks.
-Several cabins feature flexible bedding arrangements together with panoramic ocean views.
+Accommodation is arranged across Matrimonial Cabin, Twin Cabin, and Matrimonial or Twin Cabin categories located on the main, upper, and lower decks.
+Several cabins feature flexible bedding arrangements, while selected cabins include large windows with panoramic ocean views.

 Each cabin includes air conditioning, storage space, charging outlets, and a private bathroom with a hot and cold water shower, hair dryer, and towel dryer.
 Eco-conscious toiletries, towels, and room cleaning services are also provided.